Verbs are one of the most necessary elements to make a sentence. In fact, without a verb, we cannot have a meaningful sentence.

 Based on Formation

-Based on formation, verbs can be categorized into three groups:
+Based on formation, verbs can be categorized into two groups:

-'Phrasal verbs' consist of a verb added to one preposition or adverb or both and it makes new meaning.
-Sometimes we can put an object between the verbs and prepositions, or adverbs.
-And sometimes we cannot separate them.
+'Phrasal verbs' consist of a verb combined with one or more preposition or adverbs or both, creating a new meaning.
+Sometimes we can put an object between the verb and the preposition, or adverb.
+While other times they cannot be separated.

 I told him to

-'Reflexive verbs' transfer the action of the verb to the direct object and reflect it back to the subject of the sentence.
+'Reflexive verbs' transfer the action of the verb back to the direct object and reflect it back to the subject, reflecting it onto the direct object.

 Verbs are one of the most important participants of sentences.
 The statements have no meaning when they are used without verbs.
 There are different types of verbs in English as follows.